-5 Proof Outline for Theorems 1 and 2
+4.3 Proof Outline for Theorems 1 and 2

-The plan of the proof is to first define a uniformly optimal strategy, which minimizes the agent's posterior variance about ω at every possible stopping time.
-When uniformly optimal strategies exist, they are the optimal information acquisition strategy.
+The plan of the proof is to first define a uniformly optimal strategy, which minimizes the agent's posterior variance of ω at every possible stopping time.
+If a uniformly optimal strategy exists, then it is optimal for all decision problems in the class described in Section 2.
 We then show that under the assumption on the prior belief that we provide, uniformly optimal strategies do exist, and have the structure that we characterize.

 Definition of a uniformly optimal strategy.
-For every time t, define the t-optimal attention vector to be the allocation of t units of attention that minimizes posterior variance about ω :21
+For every time t, define the t-optimal attention vector to be the allocation of t units of attention that minimizes posterior variance of ω (Lemma 4 shows this minimizer is unique):

-$$n(t) = \operatorname{argmin}{q_1, \dots, q_K \ge 0, \sum_i q_i = t} V(q_1, \dots, q_K),$$

-We will say that an attention allocation strategy is uniformly optimal if it integrates to the t-optimal vector at every t.
+$$n(t) = \operatorname{argmin}{q_1, \dots, q_K \ge 0, \sum_i q_i = t} V(q_1, \dots, q_K),$$ where V was defined in (3).
+We will say that an attention allocation strategy is uniformly optimal if it integrates to the t-optimal vector at $every\ t$.

 Definition 1.
-Say that an information acquisition strategy S is uniformly optimal if the induced cumulated attention vector at each time t is n(t), independently of signal realizations.
+Say that an information acquisition strategy S is uniformly optimal, if it is deterministic (independent of signal realizations) and its induced cumulated attention vector at each time t is n(t).